Hugh Roe O'Donnell: Second escape attempt

 Unusually, the state papers do not mention either of O'Donnell's prison escapes until he had returned to Ulster in early 1592.
 This could point to corruption or embarrassment on the part of government officials.
 In a letter to Lord Burghley, FitzWilliam attempted to vindicate himself by declaring he had sacked Maplesden (who died "within a day or two" after the escape) and imprisoned the chief gaoler.
-An outraged Queen Elizabeth I wrote to statesman Thomas Burgh in May 1592, pronouncing that O'Donnell had escaped through bribery and requesting an investigation into the matter.
+Queen Elizabeth I wrote to statesman Thomas Burgh in May 1592, declaring that O'Donnell had escaped through bribery and requesting an investigation into the matter.

 Accession as clan chief

 Return to Ulster

 O'Donnell and O'Byrne swore mutual oaths to assist the other in rebellion, and the former promised to make Tyrone and Chief Hugh Maguire of Fermanagh swear similar oaths.
 Once Tyrone's emissary, Turlough Boye O'Hagan, arrived to escort O'Donnell back to Ulster, they set out immediately.
 O'Donnell's feet were frostbitten so he had to be lifted off and onto his horse.
 This journey took O'Donnell back through the Pale.
 He stayed one night in Mellifont at the house of Anglo-Irish ally Garret Moore, before reaching Tyrone's residence at Dungannon, where the two men presumably discussed their plans to retake Tyrconnell's lordship.
 It is also here they may have planned their future attack on Turlough Luineach O'Neill, Tyrone's rival in Tír Eoghain.
 O'Donnell remained at Tyrone's residence for four days, hidden in a secret chamber to avoid corrupting Tyrone's loyalist public image.
 Afterwards, O'Donnell was received by Maguire, who conveyed him to the border of Tyrconnell.

 Not long before his return, Willis and Connill's forces occupied Donegal Abbey as a garrison.
 O'Donnell quickly rallied his family's followers to Ballyshannon Castle, one of his few major strongholds not dispossessed by the Crown.
 As soon as Chief Donough MacSweeney Banagh heard of O'Donnell's safe return, he attacked Willis, forcing him and his soldiers into Donegal Abbey.
 In February, O'Donnell expelled the English troops from Tyrconnell.
 (Note: Sources conflict on the circumstances.
 Both Ó Cléirigh and O'Sullivan Beare state O'Donnell allowed Willis and his men to leave in safety if they left behind their plunder.
 According to a 17th-century account written by Donegal clergy, Willis threatened to set the church on fire, but O'Donnell was "anxious to preserve the sacred edifice" and allowed Willis to depart unharmed.
 English Captain Thomas Lee states O'Donnell intended to slaughter Willis's men but was held back by Tyrone.)
 Subsequently his big toes were amputated by surgeons due to frostbite.
 He remained ill and in recovery for a year.